Logesh1106/SQL-Project-Clothing-Company/README.md

 # SQL-Project-Clothing-Company

-To assist the team’s merchandising teams analyze their sales performance and generate a basic financial report to share with the wider business:
+This SQL case study is meant to support the merchandising teams in evaluating their sales performance and creating a simple financial report for wider business dissemination.

 Case study questions: